Updated: September 25, 2025 8:43am

 Tourists and businesspeople who visit VAT countries are entitled to refunds on the VAT paid, subject to local rules and regulations.
 Typically, customers must shop at stores that offer VAT refunds and show a passport when making the purchase.
-The local regulations may require the purchase to be above a certain amount.
-You can define this "Rebate Threshold Amount" in RP Prism tax preferences.
-When tax rebates are enabled in Prism and receipt designs are configured correctly, Prism will include the rebate info on a receipt so the customer can then apply for a refund.
+The local regulations may require the purchase to be above a certain threshold amount.
+When tax rebates are enabled in Prism and receipt designs are configured correctly, Prism will include the rebate info on a receipt so the customer can apply for a refund.

 Basic Steps for Using Tax Rebates in RP Prism